 Medication is the only way to treat a milky white discharge caused by an infection.

-Vaginal hygiene goes a long way in preventing infections and unhealthy white discharge.
+Practising good vaginal hygiene goes a long way in preventing infections and unhealthy white discharge.

 Last but certainly not least, use barrier methods such as condoms during intercourse with a new partner.
 Oral contraceptive pills don’t protect you against vaginal infections.